Common Web Vulnerability - PHP

 Explanation of Vulnerability:

-parameter obtained from the URL.
+In the above code example, the application dynamically includes the specified page based on the page parameter obtained from the URL.
 However, there are no checks to ensure that the included file exists on the local server or that it is a trusted file.
-This makes it possible for attackers to manipulate the page
+This makes it possible for attackers to manipulate the page parameter in the URL to include malicious files hosted on remote servers.

 Attack Scenario:

-parameter in the URL to include a remote file hosted on an external server controlled by the attacker.
+An attacker can exploit the RFI vulnerability by manipulating the page parameter in the URL to include a remote file hosted on an external server controlled by the attacker.
 For example:

 malicious code - malicious.txt